foohasmallya/tfx/docs/guide/index.md

 ![Model Analysis](analysis.svg)

-Following initial model development and training it's important to analyze and really understand you model's performance.
+Following initial model development and training it's important to analyze and really understand your model's performance.
 A typical TFX pipeline will include an [Evaluator](evaluator.md) component, which leverages the capabilities of the [TensorFlow Model Analysis (TFMA)](tfma.md) library, which provides a power toolset for this phase of development.
 An Evaluator component consumes the